mixmix/mixmix.github.io/content/post/beautiful-signals/index.md

 > democracy and digital sovereignty

 This was a project brought together by an emerging group of Pōneke activists/ programmers/ artists/ community organisers.
-I helped pull the webiste together, and also hosted a workshop on [Māori Data Sovereignty](https://beautifulsignals.nz/workshops/maori_data_sovereignty/).
+I helped pull the website together, and also hosted a workshop on [Māori Data Sovereignty](https://beautifulsignals.nz/workshops/maori_data_sovereignty/).